 In a nutshell, use common sense, tact, and diplomacy and you'll be fine.
 Fan discussion forums are about like-minded individuals getting together and sharing their ideas, stories and creative muse collectively.
 They are not about making everyone into professional authors, or automatons.

 While there may be those individuals out there for whom professional aspirations are their ultimate concern, the goal of the fan discussion and creative writing forum is not to create such individuals, nor to cater to their form of critical feedback.
 Individuals who wish such critical feedback should get together with others who feel similarly and do so PRIVATELY.

 That said, HAVE FUN!
 That's what it's all about in the end.
-No judgements, and no expectations other than mutual respect and consideration for your fellow discussion partners.
+No judgments, and no expectations other than mutual respect and consideration for your fellow discussion partners.

-This FAQ was compiled on 04/18/99 by Demi (of the L&C Fantasyland Pages), with the input and assistance of Kathy Brown (L&C Fanfic Archive Editor-In-Chief, current LOISCLA-GENERAL-L List Mom), Farah Meitzen Chisham (original LOISCLA-GENERAL-L List Mom), the administrators of LOISCLA, and the many varied voices of the members of the Lois & Clark Fanfiction Listserver.
+This FAQ was compiled on 04/18/99 by Demi (of the L&C Fantasyland Pages), with the input and assistance of Kathy Brown (former L&C Fanfic Archive Editor-In-Chief and LOISCLA-GENERAL-L List Mom), Farah Meitzen Chisham (original LOISCLA-GENERAL-L List Mom), the administrators of LOISCLA, and the many varied voices of the members of the Lois & Clark Fanfiction Listserver.

 It was revised September 2000 (for use in the revised Fanfic Archive and Fanfic Listserv FAQs).

 It is intended for posting on the LOISCLA-GENERAL-L Fanfiction List and for use by the Lois & Clark Fanfiction Archive.